 The Paleo Diet mimics the types of foods every single person on the planet ate prior to the Agricultural Revolution.
-These foods include fresh fruits, vegetables, meats, and seafood.
-They may help to promote good health and do not contain huge amounts of refined sugars and grains, trans fats, salt, high-glycemic carbohydrates and processed foods that may frequently cause weight gain and numerous other health problems.
+These foods include fresh fruits, vegetables, meats, and seafood- foods that are high in beneficial nutrients such as soluble fiber, antioxidants, vitamins, phytochemicals, omega-3 and monounsaturated fats and low-glycemic carbohydrates.
+These foods promote good health and are low in refined sugars and grains, trans fats, salt, high-glycemic carbohydrates and processed foods that frequently may cause weight gain, cardiovascular disease, diabetes, and numerous other health problems.

 The industrial revolution changed the way that humans eat significantly.
 The trend towards wheat, grains and legumes dramatically shifted the diet away from the hunter-gatherer way of eating and not necessarily for the better.
 Over the last century, obesity, cardiovascular disease and diabetes have escalated.

 High carbohydrate and low fat diets often leave people hungry and void of nutrients.
 The paleo diet concentrates on proteins and healthy omega-3 and monounsaturated fats.
-Protein increases your metabolism, speeding weight loss and also has a much greater satiety value so it can help to reduce appetite and cravings.
+Protein increases your metabolism, speeding weight loss and also has a much greater satiety value so it reduces appetite and cravings.
 The energy your body gets from fat, protein and some glucose from low GI carbs is released slowly and evenly throughout the day.
-As a result, blood sugar levels can stay stable and people are less likely to experience energy drops.
+As a result, blood sugar levels stay stable and people are less likely to experience energy drops.

-The Paleo diet consists of real, unprocessed whole foods so you automatically eliminate a whole range of preservatives, hidden sugars, sodium, additives, colouring and artificial flavourings found in packaged foods.
-Creative recipes have adapted standard western meals to fit the guidelines that the paleo diet suggests.
+The Paleo diet consists of real, unprocessed whole foods so you automatically eliminate a whole range of preservatives, hidden sugars, sodium, additives, coloring, artificial flavorings found in packaged foods.
+Creative recipes have adapted standard western meals to fit the guidelines that the paelo diet suggests.
 This means that things such as potato chips can be swapped with baked sweet potato wedges, pizza crusts or cooked rice can be made with cauliflower, baked treats can be made using free-range eggs, almond meal and honey and breakfasts can be enjoyed with gluten-free, grain-free toast, eggs, fresh leafy greens and sauerkraut.

 People following the Paleo diet have stated to be experiencing many of the below benefits: